-H.3.3.1 A barrier shall be designed to withstand a horizontal loading determined in accordance with the following Standards -

-When adopting Singapore or British design standards When adopting Eurocodes (i) BS 6399: Part 1 - Loading for buildings.
-Code of practice for dead and imposed loads. (i) SS EN 1991 Actions on structures - Part 1-1: General actions - Densities, self-weight, imposed loads for buildings and the associated Singapore National Annex.

-H.3.3.2 Glass panel barriers shall be designed and installed in accordance with Section 8 of BS 6180 - Barriers in and about Buildings - Code of Practice.
+- H.3.3.1 A barrier shall be designed to withstand a horizontal loading determined in accordance with SS EN 1991 Actions on structures Part 1-1: General actions Densities, self-weight, imposed loads for buildings and the associated Singapore National Annex. - H.3.3.1.A Notwithstanding paragraph H.3.3.1, in the case of a barrier in a project where the first structural plans have been submitted for approval by the Commissioner of Building Control before 1 April 2015, the vehicular barrier may be designed to be capable of resisting forces set out in BS 6399: Part 1 Loading for buildings.
+Code of practice for dead and imposed loads. - H.3.3.2 Glass panel barriers shall be designed and installed in accordance with Section 8 of BS 6180 Barriers in and about Buildings Code of Practice.